DockTail Documentation

 tailscale-socket:

-OAuth Credentials Recommended
+OAuth Credentials

-- General → Services: Write
+- General -> Services: Write

-- Devices → Core: Write
+- Devices -> Core: Write

-- Add to your DockTail environment:
+- Add the credentials to DockTail:

 environment: